martlin2cz/heroc/README.md

  - [x] stackode generator
  - [x] gas generator

 Also implemented various tools:
  - [x] ast (basic) displayer
  - [x] ast exporter to scheme, it's evaluator/interpreter (deprecated, absolutelly not working)
  - [x] stackode exporter to scheme, it's evaluator/interpreter (yeah, really!)
  - [x] scripts for various batch testing

 Take a look at various examples (`examples/*.heroc`) to see how it works and what does my implementation support.

+Also you can take a look into the `doc` directory.
+(Currently) You can find latex documentation document, but only in czech language.